salinelake/QEpsilon/docs/index.rst

 The classical dynamics of :math:`\epsilon(t)`, described by parameterized Markovian equations of motion, can be optimized together with other system parameters (such as :math:`\gamma_k`) through chain rules, and the behavior of :math:`\rho_{\epsilon}(t)` can match time-series data of the system.

-QEpsilon provides a flexible framework to do such optimization.
+QEpsilon provides a flexible framework to do such optimization and to perform time evolution of the master equation.

 Indices and Tables